Freelance advice: When is it OK to ignore your fellow freelancers?

 Even if they were a powerful force the entire world turned to for freelance work and advice, they aren’t you, are they?
 You work hard, you have your goals, and they have theirs.

 Be a friend to your fellow freelancer, but know when to hit the mute button on them too.
 After all, we may all be in this together, but that doesn’t mean we all do it the same way, does it?

 Want more advice on your freelance journey?
-Check out the freelance section of my blog.
+Check out the freelance jungle.
 It’s good for what ails you!